-Public School Foundation’s mission is to support public education in Chapel-Hill Carrboro Schools through programs that advance student enrichment and teacher development.
+Public School Foundation’s mission is to support public education in the Chapel-Hill Carrboro City Schools through programs that advance student enrichment and teacher development.

 - Our vision: All students in our schools receive an excellent and equitable education from the highest quality educators.

 - Our core values/beliefs: Every child deserves the best possible education; excellent educators ignite learning; and high quality public education is essential to academic success and a vibrant community.

 - What we do: Create awareness of the value and importance of quality public education; award grants for promising innovative education practices; provide students with additional academic support and growth opportunities critical to academic success; offer educators and staff financial assistance for professional development; partner with the community and raise financial support from individuals, foundations and businesses; and manage funds responsibly with the highest degree of ethical standards.

 Proposals are due by midnight on September 30, January 31, and April 30 of each year.

 Should I include citations and/or references in my proposal?

 Citations and/or references that support your work and help expand the reviewer’s knowledge of the subject matter are welcomed and encouraged.

 What types of things can I include in my budget?
 What things does PSF NOT fund?

 You can include most anything for which you need funding for the successful completion of your project.
 Please note we have limited resources and you should follow the requested amounts guidance for each grant type that is listed on the website.
 PSF does not generally pay teachers’ salaries (except for things like contracts for afterschool tutoring).
 The Committee takes a hard look at the following requests: food, travel, playground equipment, furniture, technology, and school gardens.
 Here is a link to the rubric we use to score grant proposals.
 From this, you can see that the need for items that are essential to the implementation of a project or proposal receive the highest scores.
 PSF will not fund things like a pizza party celebration, for example.